janneengestoft/birc-project/README.md

 cat success.txt
 ```

-When you a program or script on the commandline it usually also prints some information in the terminal.
+When you a program or script on the command line, it usually also prints some information in the terminal.
 When you run a job on the cluster there is no terminal to print to.
-Instead this is written to two files that you can read when the job finishes.
-In this case the fiels are called `firstjob.stdout` and `firstjob.stderr`.
-So see what is in them, you can use the `cat` command:
+Instead, this is written to two files that you can read when the job finishes.
+In this case, the fiels are called `firstjob.stdout` and `firstjob.stderr`.
+To see what is in them, you can use the `cat` command:

 ```bash
 cat firstjob.stdout